-On March 30, 1981, Jerry Parr accompanied Ronald Reagan to the Washington Hilton Hotel where the president was to give a speech.
+On March 30, 1981, US Secret Service Agent Jerry Parr accompanied Ronald Reagan to the Washington Hilton Hotel where the president was to give a speech.
 Reagan had been in office just 69 days.
 Parr was head of the Presidential Protective Detail (PPD), and one of 66 agents providing security for this one event.
 The Secret Service had taken presidents and vice presidents to the Hilton 110 times since 1972, and nobody had died.
 Nobody had even come close.
 It was to be a routine stop for a routine speech.

 What happened next would shock the world.

 John Hinckley, Jr. fired six shots in 1.7 seconds.
 The first bullet hit White House Press Secretary James Brady.
-The second hit District of Columbia Police Office Thomas Delahanty.
+The second hit District of Columbia Police Officer Thomas Delahanty.
 The third bullet went into a window of a building across the street.
-The fourth hit agent Tim McCarthy as he spread out his body in an attempt to protect the president.
+The fourth bullet hit agent Tim McCarthy as he spread out his body in an attempt to protect the president.
 The fifth hit the bullet-proof window of the presidential limousine.

 In Chapter 9 of IN THE SECRET SERVICE, Jerry Parr shares his riveting, first-person account of that fateful day minute by minute — from the mad rush to “cover and evacuate,” to the decision to divert the motorcade to George Washington University Hospital, to the stomach-churning realization that the president of the United States had been wounded on his watch.
 It was every Secret Service agent’s worst nightmare, and Parr couldn’t help but relive the memory of the Kennedy assassination — and the sickening fear of losing another president.

-©2013 Jerry and Carolyn Parr.
+©2021 Jerry and Carolyn Parr.
 All Rights Reserved.